-A: The DPT program posts the associate positions for the entire upcoming calendar year, January – December.
-The goal is to empower our associate faculty to select the courses they have a true passion for and with this level of transparency all interested associate faculty can see all of the opportunities that the program has to offer.
+A: The DPT program posts the associated positions for the entire upcoming calendar year, January – December.
+The goal is to empower our associated faculty to select the courses they have a true passion for and with this level of transparency all interested associated faculty can see all of the opportunities that the program has to offer.

 Q: What experience do I need?